beastsaber/bsaber/src/collections/posts/installing-the-mod-guide-necessary-for-any-custom-songs.md

     <img src="/uploads/posts/get-started-custom-mods/bsmanager2.png">
 </p>

-> 💡 **HINT:** You may be required to install .NET 8.
-Click the Download button to install it and then return to download the version
+> 💡 **HINT:** You may be required to install Microsoft .NET - Click the Download button to install it and then return to download the version

 <p align="center">
     <img src="/uploads/posts/get-started-custom-mods/bsmanager3.png">